This page looks at child benefit and links to our guidance on how the high income child benefit charge (HICBC) works.

 The charge could also apply to you (or your partner) if you receive contributions towards the upkeep of a child you live with from another person who:

-For more information, see our page on the high income child benefit charge.
+See our page on the high income child benefit charge for more information.